spatialthoughts/qgis-tutorials/source/docs/3/importing_spreadsheets_csv.rst

 Importing Spreadsheets or CSV files (QGIS3)
 ===========================================
-Many times the GIS data comes in a table or an Excel spreadsheet.
-Also, if you have a list lat/long coordinates, you can easily import this data in your GIS project.
+Many times the GIS data comes in a table or in a spreadsheet.
+QGIS allows you to import structured text files with coordinates as a vector layer.
+This tutorial shows how you can use the **Data Source Manager** to import **Delimited Text** files.

 Overview of the task
 --------------------

-We will be importing a text file text file of tab-separated values (TSV) of earthquake data to QGIS.
+We will be importing a text file with earthquake locations in the tab-separated values (TSV) format to QGIS and create a points layer.

 Get the data
 ------------